tsunkit/3m-data-assignment-1.1/assignment_1.md

 ### Question 7

-Using a Common Table Expression (CTE), write a SQL query to return a table containing `id, resale_value, car_use` from `car`, where the car resale value is less than the average resale value for the car use.
+Using the data provided in lesson 1.5 ( https://github.com/su-ntu-ctp/5m-data-1.5-sql-advanced/tree/main/db ), using a Common Table Expression (CTE), write a SQL query to return a table containing `id, resale_value, car_use` from `car`, where the car resale value is less than the average resale value for the car use.

 Answer: